What Is It?

 Another test for MDS is a bone marrow biopsy.
 This involves taking a small sample of bone and liquid bone marrow from the hipbone.
 The patient's skin is numbed, and the sample is removed with a long needle.
 A pathologist (a specially trained doctor) looks for abnormalities in the cells under a microscope.

-Genetic tests may be done, too.
+Genetic tests including the identification of mutations in the genes of the blood cells may be done, too.

 After the exams and tests, your physician will "score" your MDS to help determine the severity of the disease.
 Your risk score is based on three factors: